XarCraftCoding/C--/README.md

 ## Contributing

-If you want to contribute, just create sub pull request and I will try to answer all of them.
+If you want to contribute, just create a pull request and I will try to answer all of them.

 ## Credits